npmcdn-to-unpkg-bot/strahmb.github.io/contents/projects/4-passport-cogwalkthrough/index.md

 </div>

 ## Outcomes
 My final report included documentation of the issues and strengths I encountered in the walkthrough.
-I also recommended performing an open-ended card sort to improve the structure of the site.
+I also recommended performing an **open-ended card sort** to improve the information architecture of the site.

 ----